Last Updated on: 27th September 2023, 08:29 pm

 While psittacosis is colloquially referred to as Parrot Fever, it can also impact poultry.

-A chicken with psittacosis will usually be diagnosed with the more formal name of avian chlamydiosis, as the bacteria Chlamydia psittaci causes psittacosis.
+A chicken with psittacosis will usually be diagnosed with the more formal name of avian chlamydiosis because Chlamydia psittaci causes psittacosis.

-The most common cause of avian chlamydiosis is stress caused by cramped living conditions.
+The most common cause of avian chlamydiosis is stress due to cramped living conditions.

-An antibiotic called doxycycline is the most common remedy for avian chlamydiosis.
-Parrots that develop this issue should be treated quickly, as it significantly increases the likelihood of recovery.
+An antibiotic called doxycycline is used to treat avian chlamydiosis.
+Parrots that develop psittacosis should be treated quickly because it significantly increases the chances of recovery.

-Outbreaks of avian influenza can be commonplace in flocks of chickens, and all birds can fall foul to this viral infection.
-Chickens can be vaccinated, but parrots are rarely aided by this procedure, especially as avian flu regularly mutates into new strains.
+Outbreaks of avian influenza can infect chickens and all bird species.
+Chickens can be vaccinated, but parrots rarely benefit because avian flu regularly mutates into new strains.

 Salmonella is a bacterial infection that’s commonly linked to poultry.

-It can be hard to spot, as many chickens infected with salmonella are asymptomatic.
+It can be hard to identify because many chickens infected with salmonella are asymptomatic.
 It can be equally difficult to observe in parrots, although skin complaints can arise in psittacines.

 According to the Journal of Wildlife Diseases, salmonella is more common in the wild.

-If free-roaming wildlife, including birds, make contact with chickens, the disease will quickly spread through parasites, infected food, and water supplies.
+If free-roaming wildlife, including birds, make contact with chickens, the disease will quickly spread through parasites and infected food and water supplies.

 The spores of the Aspergillus fungi can cause respiratory distress in birds.

-Once aspergillus spores become commonplace in a chicken’s habitat, they can become airborne.
-Aspergillus spores can also contaminate the feed and litter.
+Once Aspergillus spores take hold in a chicken coop, they’ll soon become airborne.
+Aspergillus spores can also contaminate animal feed and litter.

-So, always keep the coop clean and provide ample ventilation to minimize this risk of infection.
+Always keep the coop clean and provide ample ventilation to reduce this risk of infection.

-The initial symptoms of aspergillosis are respiratory concerns, though if left untreated, it can spread to the internal organs.
-Anti-fungal drugs, like itraconazole and fluconazole, will be required.
+The initial symptoms of Aspergillosis are respiratory concerns.
+If left untreated, Aspergillosis can spread to the internal organs.
+Antifungal drugs, like itraconazole and fluconazole, will be required.

 In parrots, Marek’s disease is widely regarded as an ocular concern because the primary symptom is discoloration of the eyes, although it’ll eventually lead to paralysis and sudden death.

 To this end, it’s advisable to vaccinate chickens on the day they hatch.
-According to the journal Vaccine, this won’t prevent the spreading of Marek’s disease to other birds.
+According to the journal Vaccine, vaccination won’t stop Marek’s disease from spreading to other birds.